nigamshashank/private-eks-cluster/README.md

-# Steps to follow to create a private-eks-cluster
+# Steps to create a private-eks-cluster

 1. create a cloud9 environment
 2. create a private eks cluster